eangele1/Worship-List-Maker/README.md

 ## Installation

-Make sure you have [Python](https://www.python.org/) and [Microsoft Word](https://products.office.com/en-us/home) installed first.
+Make sure you have [Python](https://www.python.org/) installed first.
+[Microsoft Word](https://products.office.com/en-us/home) is recommended to have, but not necessary.
 Then proceed with the instructions.

 Download the project files to your computer, then run setup.py to install the necessary libraries.

-To run setup.py, open up terminal and type in this command:
+To run setup.py, open up terminal/command prompt and type in this command:

     $ cd
-Then wherever your download folder is, drag it into the terminal.
+Then wherever your download folder is, drag it into the terminal/command prompt.
 Hit enter.

-Next, type this once the terminal knows what folder you want to be in:
+Next, type this once the terminal/command prompt knows what folder you want to be in:

     $ python setup.py
 This will install the libraries that are needed to run the main program.
 Once setup.py is done, check out GoogleForm.txt to see how you should set up your google form to collect information.